 Wildlife at Iguazu Falls

 All throughout the park, and especially near picnic areas and restaurants, you’ll see cute animals called coatis.
 Whatever you do, don’t attempt to pat them (they bite and scratch!) and DON’T feed them.
 These animals have become habituated to humans.
+The same goes for monkeys.

 Do you have any questions about visiting Iguazu Falls?
 Ask away in the comments below!